What is fenugreek?

 - Vitamin deficiency diseases

-- Sore throat: The use of it helps to clear the mucous thus beneficial in case of sore throat, cough, and cold.
+- Sore throat: Using it helps to clear the mucous thus beneficial in sore throat, cough, and cold.

-- Kidney stone: It has been found that the use of it helps to reduce the amount of calcification of the kidney and also reduces the probability of kidney stones.
+- Kidney stone: It has been found that using it helps to reduce the amount of calcification of the kidney and also reduces the probability of kidney stones.

-- Constipation relieves: Because of adequate fiber content, it helps to treat constipation and indigestion.
+- Constipation relieves: Because of adequate fibre content, it helps to treat constipation and indigestion.

 - Anti-cancer: The seeds contain anti-carcinogenic properties, especially in the case of breast and colon cancer.